cesarhuret/cesarhuret/README.md

 ### 🧙🏼‍♂️ Yo!
 I'm Cesar, a 17 y/o builder :)

-- 🔭 I’m currently working on DeFi and LEFi
+- 🔭 Bundling DeFi transactions
 - 🐂 Bullish on Ethereum and Celestia
 - 🤝 I’m looking for builders :)
 - 😁 Also love anime